}

 “Check, Please!
 Arizona” features Chef Mark Tarbell and three guests, members of our community.
 In every episode, guests volunteer to share their favorite locally-owned, independent Arizona restaurants.

-There are ways to watch online too.
+Did you know there are ways to watch our programming online?
 Stream hours of content for free on the PBS app.
-Or take it up a notch when you donate to Arizona PBS and become a member, getting access to the full array of PBS streaming content, either on PBS.org or on the PBS app.
+Or better yet, become a member and gain access to the full array of streaming content with Arizona PBS Passport.

 Show your love of Arizona by making a gift of support to your public media station.
 Thank you for watching and supporting Arizona PBS.